Today, effective and efficient communication and project management are key to ensuring productivity in the workplace.

 Pricing

-One of the more affordable solutions on the market, Brosix comes in three versions – Startup, Business, and Premium.
+In terms of pricing, Brosix is one of the more affordable solutions on the market.
+It comes in three versions: Startup, Business, and Premium, each tailored to different enterprise users.

-For just $4.00 per user per month, the Business plan offers an assortment of communication and collaboration tools like text, voice and video, as well as unlimited size file transfer, screen sharing and some limited administrative options like the ability to manage contacts and features.
+The Startup plan is available for free.
+For just $4.00 per user per month, the Business plan offers an assortment of communication and collaboration tools like text, voice, and video, as well as unlimited-size file transfers, screen sharing, and some limited administrative options like the ability to manage contacts and features.

-At $6.00 per user per month, the Premium plan offers all the bells and whistles – the full range of communication and collaboration tools including comprehensive enterprise and administrative features.
+At $6.00 per user per month, the Premium plan offers all the bells and whistles, or the full range of communication and collaboration tools, including comprehensive enterprise and administrative features.

-For those looking to test drive the platform, Startup is Brosix’s freemium option – offering text chat, co-browsing, and a virtual whiteboard along with some limited enterprise features.
+For those looking to test drive the platform, Startup is Brosix’s freemium option, offering text chat, co-browsing, and a virtual whiteboard, along with some limited enterprise features.
+Brosix also offers a free mobile app for iOS and Android devices.

 Like its competition, Brosix makes it easy to get started.
 Simply sign up on the landing page with your email address.
 You’ll also need to provide your name and phone number, as well as create a company or team name and a password.